Markov chain Monte Carlo (MCMC)

 |Proposal||This describes how the proposal is generated, and is usually 'Multivariate' or 'Componentwise', though other descriptions exist as well.
 In general, a multivariate proposal means that each iteration, a proposal is generated for all parameters that takes correlation into account, usually from a multivariate normal distribution and a proposal covariance matrix.
 Componentwise proposals usually indicate that a proposal is made for each parameter, without considering correlation.
 A componentwise algorithm must evaluate the model a number of times equal to the number of parameters, per iteration.
 Componentwise algorithms are consierably slower per iteration, and speed per iteration decreases as the number of parameters increases.|

 After a MCMC algorithm is selected, a model is specified and the priors are updated given the likelihood, and numerous iterations.
 A question with MCMC is: when to stop iterating/updating?
 Many stopping rules have been proposed.
-The most popular single-chain stopping rule involves Monte Carlo Standard Error (MCSE), and the most popular parallel-chain stopping rule uses the Gelman-Rubin Diagnostic.
+The most popular single-chain stopping rule involves Monte Carlo Standard Error (MCSE).
+An alternative when this is too difficult may be when effective sample size (ESS) reaches a target.
+The most popular parallel-chain stopping rule uses the Gelman-Rubin Diagnostic.

 After the user decides to stop iterating MCMC and updating the model, MCMC diagnostics are performed to assess non-convergence.
 Markov (and non-Markovian) Chains cannot be confirmed to have converged, so diagnostics are used to look for signs of non-convergence.
 Numerous MCMC diagnostics have been proposed.
 It is customary to observe trace plots and autocorrelation plots of the chains, assess stationarity with the BMK Diagnostic, and search for signs of non-convergence with other diagnostics.
 The LaplacesDemon software package offers a variety of MCMC diagnostics.